 In addition to this, over the last few years there has simply been insufficient funding available for the NHS to invest.
 Given these constrained budgets, trusts have faced tough decisions on technology funding.

-The board should also have a shared understanding of digital inclusion and clarity on their priorities for action.
+The board should also have a shared understanding of digital inclusion and clarity on priorities for action.
 This doesn't mean avoiding decisions on technology, instead it'll mean offering digital technology solutions to those that can, so you can spend more time with those who can't.
 Good patient and citizen engagement is important in bringing people along with you.
-For example, the Yorkshire and Humber Care Record team has produced explainers on data and population health management for their patients and service users.
+For example, the Yorkshire and Humber Care Record team has produced explainers on data and population health management for its patients and service users.

 Where should we invest our limited technology budget?